Acute Respiratory Distress Syndrome (ARDS)

 If the ARDS is caused by an infection, such as sepsis, the symptoms of infection will also be present (fever, low blood pressure).

-How quickly can ARDS develop?
+How quickly can acute respiratory distress syndrome (ARDS) develop?

 ARDS tends to develop within 48 hours of the event that caused it.
 It can worsen rapidly.